 Common Placement Testing

-The (P.E.R.T.)
-Placement is administered to students in public high schools and Florida College System institutions to determine readiness for Intermediate Algebra, MAT 1033, and Freshman Composition I, ENC 1101.
-The P.E.R.T.assessment is a computer adaptive test (C.A.T.) with 25 operational items that will be the basis of the student's placement score and five (5) field test items which are designed to continuously enhance the operational test bank.
+The (PERT) is administered to students in public high schools and Florida College System institutions to determine readiness for college-level courses.
+The PERT is a computer adaptive test (C.A.T.) with 25 operational items that will be the basis of the student's placement score and five (5) field test items which are designed to continuously enhance the operational test bank.

-Based on recent legislation, a student who entered 9th grade in a Florida public school in the 2003-04 school year or after, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the US Armed Services are not required to take the common placement test and are not be required to enroll in developmental education instruction in a Florida College System institution.
+Based on legislation, a student who entered 9th grade in a Florida public school in the 2003-04 school year or after, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the US Armed Services is not required to take the common placement test and is not required to enroll in developmental education instruction in a Florida College System institution.

 These students may enroll in developmental educational courses, but are not required to do so.